huachengli/SALEc-public/README.md

 #### More Information

-See the document in doc dir
+- document will be added in future

 #### Author

 - Li Huacheng, huacheng_li@pku.edu.cn